wasny0ps/Damn-Vulnerable-DeFi/Challenges/The Rewarder/README.md

 `snapshot()` : This function can be called by addresses with the **SNAPSHOT_ROLE** to create a snapshot of token balances at the current block timestamp.
 It returns the snapshot id.

 The `_transfer()` and `_approve()` functions are internal functions that are overridden from the ERC20 contract.
-In this contract, they are set to revert with a "NotImplemented" error, indicating that token transfers and approvals are not implemented in this contract.
+In this contract, they are set to revert with a **NotImplemented** error, indicating that token transfers and approvals are not implemented in this contract.